Kanishk2404/tweet-automation-docker/README.md

 # 🐦 Tweet Automator

 A professional, full-stack Twitter automation tool with AI-powered content generation and image support.
+* Currently, it will only work for the Gemini key.
+I have removed openAI functionality for some reasons *

 ## ✨ Features